rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     > sudo dnf -y groupinstall 'Development Tools'
     ```

-2. Some other libraries, header files and applications that you might need can also be obtained by installing the following packages.
+2. Some other libraries, header files, and applications can also be obtained by installing the following packages.
 Type:

     ```
     > sudo dnf -y install \
     ncurses-devel openssl-devel elfutils-libelf-devel python3
     ```

-3. Next, we need some other utilities that are only available in some supported 3rd party repositories.
+3. Next, we need other utilities only available in some supported 3rd party repositories.
 One of such repositories is the Powertools repo.
 Let’s enable that repo on our Rocky system.
 Type:

     ```
     > sudo dnf config-manager --set-enabled powertools